- slide 1 of 5

 The Verb Sorting, or "Is It an Action or State of Being," activity helps preschoolers learn to categorize verbs as actions and states of being.
 The children will learn to place known verbs into two categories.
 The materials needed for this preschool activity are:

 - Two baskets

 The verb flashcards should have both images and writing of preschool vocabulary words.
-Some printable sample flashcards are available for download at Preschool Verb Photo Flashcards: Action Verbs (Part 1), Preschool Verb Photo Flashcards: Action Verbs (Part 2), and Preschool Verb Flashcards: State of Being Verbs.
+Some printable sample flashcards are available for download right now by clicking Preschool Verb Photo Flashcards: Action Verbs (Part 1), Preschool Verb Photo Flashcards: Action Verbs (Part 2), and Preschool Verb Flashcards: State of Being Verbs.
 The students can also make their own verb flashcards by coloring their own pictures or by cutting pictures out of magazines and gluing the images onto large index cards.
 The teacher should then write the verb on the flashcard under the picture.
 The teacher should also label each of the baskets—one as action and one as state of being—prior to doing the activity in class.